083 229 0456Mon - Fri: 9:00AM - 4:00PM

 Previously known as the Basic Course

 This is a post graduate course in the assessment and treatment of children with cerebral palsy and other neurodevelopmental conditions presented under the auspices of the South African Neurodevelopmental Therapy Association (SANDTA).
-It is a modular course and is based on the curriculum suggested by the European Bobath Tutors Association (EBTA) together with input from the Australian Bobath Neurodevelopmental Therapy Association (ABNDTA).
-It has been modified to meet local conditions.
-SANDTA courses are recognised internationally.
+It is a modular course that spans over approximately 6 months.

 CPD Accreditation